-Integrating Banuba Video Editor SDK With a React Native App
+Integrating Video Editor SDK With a React Native App

 About Video Editor SDK

-Banuba AI Video Editor SDK adds powerful processing functionality to your React Native app.
+Banuba AI Video Editor SDK is a powerful React Native video processing tool.
 It includes the core functionalities like trimming and music editing, as well as AR filters and effects on par with TikTok and Snapchat.
 With this SDK, your users will be able to create short clips, slideshows, animated stories, and much more.

 What’s more, React Native works almost as fast as native technologies and can integrate native code.
-This is crucial in resource-intensive apps like video processing software.
+This means React Native video processing software can be a viable alternative to one built with Swift, Java, or Kotlin.
 Using this framework together with Banuba Video Editor SDK will save many weeks of work and allow you to go to market much faster.
 For more details, see our article: “How to develop a mobile video editor app”.

 Video capture and processing.